Cary man dies after contracting vibrio from eating oysters at Wilmington

 David Argay contracted vibrio in Wilmington but died Thursday at WakeMed Hospital.

-Vibrio is a bacteria that live in saltwater.
+Vibrio is a bacteria that lives in saltwater.
 There are 200 recognized species of marine vibrios but only a few can cause significant problems.

 According to the North Carolina Department of Health and Human Services, vibrio infections are associated with eating raw or under-cooked shellfish such as oysters, clams, shrimp and scallops.